Donor-conceived person: Psychological and social

 The psychological and social impacts of assisted reproductive technologies (ART) on donor-conceived children and their families has gained a great deal of interest in recent years as this population has continued to grow.
 An increasing number of family-support organizations strongly encourage parents to openly discuss their children's origins, whether through donor insemination or following treatment with donated gametes, because research suggests that donor-conceived people who learn the nature of their conception at a young age do not suffer psychologically as much as those who learn about their conception at a later age, where they may feel lied to or betrayed.
+In addition, a person not knowing that they are donor conceived will cause them to provide inaccurate medical histories.
+They might also accidentally have incestous relationships with half-siblings.

 For most Swedish sperm recipients, the choice between anonymous sperm donor and a non-anonymous one is generally not of major importance.
 For some donor conceived children, on the other hand, it may be psychologically burdensome not having the possibility of contacting or knowing almost nothing about the donor.
 Studies have found that a significant number of donor conceived children want information about their donor.